 Since you aren’t overwintering indoors, leaving the roots undisturbed for now is essential.

-Spread a 4″ inch layer of mulch over the plant to insulate it.
+Spread a 4″ inch (10 cm) layer of mulch over the plant to insulate it.
+Mulches also play a crucial role in preserving soil moisture and regulating soil temperatures consistently.

 You may need to use more—up to 12″ inches—in zones cooler than 10a.